 Even if your guests are die-hard fans of these sides, serving so much richness at once runs the risk of exhausting the palette.
 Giving diners a sip of escape from the cream that will allow them to enjoy the dishes without fatigue, so pair this course with a wine strong enough to cut through the richness like a hot knife cuts through butter.

-A stainless aged Chardonnay tops the list of choices with a crisp, dry quality capable of clearing the palette between indulgent bites.
+For a universal pairing, stainless aged Chardonnay tops the list of choices with a crisp, dry quality capable of clearing the palette between indulgent bites.
 Selecting a unoaked Chardonnay keeps the body of the wine mineral and light, so that side dishes don’t need to compete for attention.

 Thankful for Turkey, Stuffing and Sauce